DPlabst/NN-MI/README.md

 The software is provided under the open-source [MIT license](https://opensource.org/licenses/MIT).
 If you use the software in your academic work, please cite the accompanying document as follows:

-> D. Plabst, T. Prinz, F. Diedolo, T. Wiegart, G. Böcherer, N. Hanik, G. Kramer "Neural Network Equalizers and Successive Interference Cancellation for Bandlimited Channels with a Nonlinearity," CoRR, vol. abs/2401.09217, 2024.
-[Online].
+> D. Plabst, T. Prinz, F. Diedolo, T. Wiegart, G. Böcherer, N. Hanik and G. Kramer, "Neural Network-Based Successive Interference Cancellation for Non-Linear Bandlimited Channels," IEEE Trans.
+Commun., *to appear*.
 Available: [https://arxiv.org/abs/2401.09217](https://arxiv.org/abs/2401.09217)

 The corresponding BibTeX entry is: [nnmi/cite.bib](nnmi/cite.bib).